 What clear-coat product is recommended?

 The decal manufacturer recommends that you use a 2K catalyzed urethane clear-coat.
-There are many different clear-coat products available, but not all clear-coat products are compatible with water-slide decals.
-Some aerosol clears have components in them that can attack the decals, so please use the sample pieces that are included to test your clear-coat before using on your final project.
+There are many different clear-coat products available, but not all clear-coat products are compatible with water-slide decals, and some aerosol clears have components in them that can attack the decals.
+Several variables are also at play with technique, equipment, weather, humidity, ventilation, etc. that we cannot recommend a specific brand, so please use the sample pieces that are included in your decal set to test your clear-coat before using on your final project.